See a list of Nail Technician Programs by Clicking Here!

 - Life credits or work credits

-Employment Opportunities and Outlook for Nail Technicians
+Job Opportunities and Career Outlook for Nail Techs

 Job growth is expected to increase by 13% or twice the national average over the next decade due to an increased interest in maintaining healthy and youthful appearances, including skin and nails.
 This equates to an additional 20,600 jobs created for nail technicians during this reporting period.
 The national average salary for a nail technician is approximately $22,150 year, but may increase based on experience, skill, demand and ownership.